 City or County Building Codes

-Determining how many layers of roofing material your home or business currently has is at the top of the list of things to do.
+Determining how many layers of roofing material installed on your home or business is at the top of the list of things to do.
 There was a time, in the past, when multiple layers of asphalt roofing material were allowed.
 Today, most cities only allow no more than two layers of asphalt material.

 Do an inspection of your roof or hire a roofing contractor to tell you how many layers of asphalt your roof has.
 If it’s more than two layers of shingles, chances are good you’ll need to do a complete tear off.
 To verify what the restrictions are regarding roof replacement, contact the local building and permit department of your city to ensure you are in compliance with your region’s building codes.